 AV Preeminent Rated by Martindale Hubbell, the highest Professional and Ethical Rating, Mr. Gruber has been a licensed California Attorney since January 1970, and received the bulk of his mediation training from, among others, the highly respected mediator and educator, Peter Robinson of the Strauss Institute INS LINK at Pepperdine School of Law, and the vast bulk of his arbitrator training over a 30+ year period of time from the American Arbitration Association.
-Mr. Gruber has been a licensed California real estate broker since May 2008, and has arbitrated and mediated well over 200 cases involving a variety of real estate disputes between real estate brokers, brokerages, title, escrow, and insurance companies, banks, hard money lenders, and flippers, along with attorney-client fee disputes.
+Mr. Gruber has been a licensed California real estate broker since May 2008, and, taken together, has arbitrated and mediated well over 350 cases involving a variety of real estate disputes between real estate brokers, brokerages, title, escrow, and insurance companies, banks, hard money lenders, and flippers, along with attorney-client fee disputes.

 As a major part of Mr. Gruber’s professional career, he has been, and continues to be, an adjunct professor at USD’s School of Law, teaching the live client Civil Clinic continuously since 1990 and the live client Landlord-Tenant Clinic from 2008 to 2013.
 These are mentoring programs for law students who are allowed by the California State Supreme Court and the California Bar to practice law in the civil arena for clients otherwise unable to afford attorneys.
 From 2012 to 2018, Mr. Gruber also served as in house counsel for Keller Williams San Diego Central Coastal.